Sun for Ukraine

 Czech solar power plant powers hospital in Zhytomyr

 Clean solar energy, which will not be disrupted by power cuts, has been available to the municipal hospital in Zhytomyr, Ukraine, since July 2023.
 Thanks to Sun for Ukraine, a solar power plant donated by the Czech company SOLSOL generates electricity on the hospital roof.
+Zhytomyr was the first Ukrainian city to decide, before the Russian invasion began, to completely divest itself of fossil energy sources by 2050.

 „SOLSOL has been supporting Ukraine and its people in various forms since the beginning of the invasion – we have been involved in both financial and material collections.
 The next logical step is to support endangered infrastructure and communities that have decided to make the transition toward sustainability.
 We were immediately attracted to the idea of Sunshine for Ukraine because it was a perfect match between our capabilities and local needs.
 We coordinated the installation itself over a distance of 1,000 kilometers online.
 It was a non-standard procedure, but it worked.
 The power plant is now operational, and we can monitor its operation in real-time directly in Brno,“ comments Michal Hrabí, SOLSOL’s Chief Operating Officer, on the decision to make a large material donation.
 The solar power plant has a capacity of 48 kW and will cover up to 26% of the hospital’s annual consumption.